ErpNetDocs/tech/modules/financials/excise/index.md

 ![Excise](pictures/excise_modules.png)

 > [!NOTE]
 > The EU Excise legislation is applicable to all member states, but there are regional differences in how documents are filled and submitted.
-Excise can currently be used **only** in Bulgaria and features only alcoholic drinks as excise-taxable products.
-Categories outside of this scope will **not** be taxed.
+For example, since Excise can currently be used in Bulgaria, it is legally obligated to feature alcoholic drinks as excise-taxable products.
+Categories outside of this scope are **not** taxed.

 ## Overview